juvalen/ngjnx/README.md

 `wget http://abc.com`

-and compare the return with a template.
+and comparing retrieved data with a template.
 Alarms could be raised.

 ## TODOs
 1. As the proxy log file provides a wealth of information and modern web page complexity, duration of TCP connections should be gathered either by off-line processing or with dedicated hardware.